A priori bounds and degeneration of Herman rings with bounded type rotation number: Preliminaries

-In Cases \ref{case:herman-ring} and \ref{case:boundary-ring}, we always assume that the modulus $\mu$ of $\He$ is sufficiently small: $\mu \ll 1$.
-(Otherwise, a priori bounds can be obtained from Corollary \ref{old-bounds}.)
+In Cases \ref{case:herman-ring} and \ref{case:boundary-ring}, we denote by $\mu$ the modulus of the Herman ring $\He$.
 In Case \ref{case:boundary-ring}, we impose the additional assumption that any interval $I \subset \Hq$ we consider is always at the \emph{Siegel scale}, i.e. $|I|\leq\mu$.

 \begin{lemma} In Case \ref{case:boundary-ring}, for any interval $I \subset \Hq$, the width of curves in the Herman ring $\He$ connecting $I$ and the inner boundary component $H^0$ is at most $5$. \end{lemma}